jchultarsky101/uamcli/README.md

 _The project is work in progress.
 No release has been provided as of yet.
 Most of the work is under the 'develop' branch._

-- :white_check_mark: Add login/logoff functions
+- ✅ Add login/logoff functions
-- :white_check_mark: Implement basic asset operations (create, search, metadata)
+- ✅Implement basic asset operations (create, search, metadata)
-- :white_check_mark: Implement basic file operations (upload)
+- ✅Implement basic file operations (upload)
-- :white_check_mark: Add Changelog
+- ✅Add Changelog
-- :white_check_mark: CI/CD
+- ✅CI/CD
-- :white_check_mark: Create documentation
+- ✅Create documentation
 - Better error messages
 - Test suite
 - Support for multiple organizations and projects